mgimeno/el-secreto-de-la-caja/README.md

 ## Development

-The game is built using the software Adventure Game Studio (AGS).
+The game is built using the software Adventure Game Studio (AGS 3.5.0 - Patch 7).